A limit process for partial match queries in random quadtrees and $2$-d trees: About the geometry of random quadtrees

 \begin{lem} Let $F_k$ be the fill-up level of a random quadtree of size $k$.
 Then, for every integer number {$x> 22$} there exists an integer $n_0(x)$ with

-\end{lem} \begin{proof}We consider the $4^n$ possible nodes in level $n$.
+\end{lem} \begin{pf}We consider the $4^n$ possible nodes in level $n$.
 By symmetry each of them is occupied by a key with the same probability.
-Looking at a specific one, e.g. the leftmost, size of the corresponding subtree is stochastically bounded by $\text{Bin}(x^n ; U_1V_1\cdots U_nV_n)-n$ where $\{U_i, i\ge 1\}$ and $\{V_i, i\ge 1\}$ are independent families of i.i.d.\ $[0,1]$-uniform random variables.
+Looking at a specific one, for example, the leftmost, size of the corresponding subtree is stochastically bounded by $\operatorname{Bin}(x^n; U_1V_1\cdots U_nV_n)-n$ where $\{U_i, i\ge1\}$ and $\{V_i, i\ge1\}$ are independent families of i.i.d. $[0,1]$-uniform random variables.
 Then by the union bound applied to the $4^n$ cells at level $n$, using Chernoff's inequality, we have

-However, using once again the large deviations principle for sums of i.i.d.\ exponential random variables $E_i, i\ge 1$,
+However, using once again the large deviations principle for sums of i.i.d. exponential random variables $E_i, i\ge1$,

 for all $x > 22$ since then $\frac{e^2}{2} \log^2(x/2) \leq x^{99/100}$.
-Putting (\ref{eq:fill-up}) and (\ref{eq:product_unif}), we obtain
+Putting (\ref{eqfill-up}) and (\ref{eqproductunif}), we obtain